ssenmosip/mosip-temp-documentation/Pre-Registration.md

          * Would display list of registration centers.
         **post condition**
         Citizen could select one registration center for booking.

+## 1.4 Booking application

+ Actor- citizen
+        ** Pre condition **- User has selected the registration center.
+         scenario:
+         * Booking availability has been displayed for configured number of days.
+         * User selects the slot.
+         * User confirms booking.
+        **post condition**
+        User would get acknowledgement of the booking.

 ## 2. conceptual view
 Technical flow and logical component